 SEDAR 11 (2006) assessed the LCS complex and blacktip sharks.
 The LCS assessment suggested that it is inappropriate to assess the LCS complex as a whole due to the variation in life history parameters, different intrinsic rates of increase, and different catch and abundance data for all species included in the LCS complex.
 Based on these results, NMFS changed the status of the LCS complex from overfished to unknown.
 As part of SEDAR 11, blacktip sharks were assessed for the first time as two separate populations: Gulf of Mexico and Atlantic.
 The results indicated that the Gulf of Mexico stock is not overfished and overfishing is not occurring, while the current status of blacktip sharks in the Atlantic region is unknown.

-There is no assessment for smooth dogfish on the Atlantic coast.
+There is no assessment for smoothhound dogfish on the Atlantic coast.
 The first coastwide assessment and peer review is scheduled for completion in 2014.

 In the mid-1980s, sharks were considered an underutilized resource and fishermen were encouraged to fish for them.
 Over the next few years, fishing effort increased considerably and the impact of unregulated harvest was beginning to take its toll on some shark species.
 In the early 1990s, the National Marine Fisheries Service (NMFS) implemented a Fishery Management Plan (FMP) for Sharks of the Atlantic Ocean to rebuild depleted stocks and protect healthy stocks from overfishing.
 In May 2008, the Atlantic States Marine Fisheries Commission adopted an Interstate Fishery Management Plan for Atlantic Coastal Sharks (August 2008) to complement federal management actions and increase protection of pregnant females and juveniles in inshore nursery areas.
 The FMP regulates 40 different species of coastal sharks found on the Atlantic coast, and includes Addendum I (see accompanying table).

-Addendum I, approved in 2009, modified recreational possession limits for smooth dogfish and other species, allowed at-sea processing of smooth dogfish from March - June, and removed the two-hour net check requirements, which was determined to be ineffective at reducing bycatch.
-Addendum III, approved in 2013, changes the plan’s coastal shark species groupings for hammerhead and blacknose sharks and establishes a new commercial quota and recreational size limit for hammerhead sharks.
-These modifications were made to ensure consistency across the state and federal plans.
+Addendum I, approved in 2009, modified recreational possession limits for smoothhound dogfish and other species, allowed at-sea processing of smooth dogfish from March - June, and removed the two-hour net check requirements, which was determined to be ineffective at reducing bycatch.
+Addendum II and Addendum III (2013) addressed changes in the federal management of coastal sharks.
+Addendum II allocated state-shares of the smoothhound dogfish coastwide quota, and modified the maximum fin-to-carcass ratio, consistent with the Shark Conservation Act of 2010.
+Addendum III created two new species groups (‘Hammerhead’ and ‘Blacknose’) and increased the recreational size limit for hammerheads.

 Based on the recommendation of its Coastal Sharks Technical Committee, the Board approved a 36 fish possession limit for sharks in the large coastal sharks (LCS) species group (silky, tiger, blacktip, spinner, bull, lemon, nurse, scalloped hammerhead, great hammerhead, and smooth hammerhead sharks) for 2014.
 The Board’s action complements the proposed federal shark specifications.